Guidelines on prosecuting cases involving communications sent via social media

 When assessing whether a prosecution is required in the public interest, prosecutors must follow the approach set out in the guidelines referred to above as well as the wider principles set out in the Code for Crown Prosecutors.
 One factor that may warrant particular consideration is the involvement of younger or immature perpetrators.
 Children may not appreciate the potential harm and seriousness of their communications and as such the age and maturity of suspects should be given significant weight, particularly if they are under the age of 18.

-Where an act of revenge pornography is carried out prior to 13 April 2015, consideration should be given to whether the communication in question is grossly offensive, indecent, obscene or false, and may therefore be prosecuted under one of the Communications Acts offences: see Category 4 below.
+Where non-consensual sharing of intimate images takes place prior to 13 April 2015, consideration should be given to whether the communication in question is grossly offensive, indecent, obscene or false, and may therefore be prosecuted under one of the Communications Acts offences: see Category 4 below.

 Where the images may have been taken when the victim was under 18, prosecutors should consider whether any offences under section 1 of the Protection of Children Act 1978 (taking, distributing, possessing or publishing indecent photographs of a child) or under section 160 of the Criminal Justice Act 1988 (possession of an indecent photograph of a child) have been committed.
 Further information is available in the legal guidance on Indecent Images of Children.